Three Foundational Voyages

 My own story

-After re-reading the notes you wrote above, pray psalm 107 about how God acts in our life.
+After re-reading the notes you wrote above, pray psalm 107 about how God acts in your life.

 http://www.usccb.org/bible/psalms/107